mihonapp/website/website/src/docs/faq/storage.md

 ## Migrating from v0.14.x or earlier

-If you were using the default locations before, then simply select the existing `Tachiyomi` folder.
+If you were using the default locations before, then simply select the existing `Mihon` folder.

 ::: warning
 If you have an existing `downloads` folder, you should be selecting its parent folder (if applicable; avoid choosing the root of your storage) or you should move your downloads to a new location.